Yashraj0241/Portfolio-Shortlisting-and-Email-Generation/README.md

 # Portfolio Shortlisting and Email Generation
+---
 ## Overview

-Developed a Streamlit-based web application that leverages LangChain and Google Generative AI to automate the shortlisting of candidates' portfolios and generate professional emails.
-The system supports file uploads (CSV, Excel, PDF, Text) and processes candidate data into vector embeddings using FAISS for fast retrieval.
-It enables users to ask context-specific questions about portfolios and generates emails for recruitment teams based on shortlisted candidates.
-Implemented efficient data processing, NLP-based query handling, and automated email generation to streamline the recruitment workflow.
+Developed a Streamlit-based web app using LangChain and Google Generative AI to automate the shortlisting of candidates' portfolios and generate professional emails.
+The app supports file uploads (CSV, Excel, PDF, Text) and processes candidate data into vector embeddings using FAISS for quick retrieval.
+Users can ask questions about portfolios and generate emails for recruitment teams based on shortlisted candidates.
+The system includes efficient data processing, NLP-based query handling, and automated email generation to improve the recruitment process.

 ---

 ## **Table of Contents**